What is Animal Acupuncture?

 Occasionally, lethargy may occur for a day or two after the acupuncture session.

-This is due to the physiologic change taking place in the body.
+This is due to the physiologic changes taking place in the body.

 An acupuncture session’s frequency and duration varies depending on the pet’s condition.